starrv/Chat/README.md

--Users can engage in a group chat (Note more than one session must be open to engage in group chat) -# Chat
+This is a solo school project developed in Java where users can engage in a group chat (Note more than one session must be open to engage in a group
-# Chat
-# Chat